ezakhar/help/en/basics/season-plan.md

 * **Periodization scheme **defines a set of mesocycles used in season planning.

 * **Microcycle** — a short period within the mesocycle which has certain structure and solves short-term tasks.
-Repeating microcycles form mesocycles, and mesocycles - macrocycle. **In Staminity microcycle is called training week.**
+Repeating microcycles form mesocycles, and mesocycles - macrocycle. **In Staminity microcycle is a training week.**

 ### Preparation for season planning

 1. **Select periodization scheme**.
 Choose a set of mesocycles which you will use when season planning.
 Based on this, select the system scheme from The Triathlete's Training Bible by Joe Friel or create your own scheme.
-Information about how to work with periodization schemes you will find in a [separate section](/methodology/periodisation-schemes.md).
+Information about how to work with periodization schemes you will find in a [separate article](/methodology/periodisation-schemes.md).
 2. Plan the **key competitions **of the season.
 How to create competitions see in this  [separate article.](/basics/competition.md)
 3. Create a **season plan. **